bozsahin/thebench/README.md

 DEPENDENCIES: You need the following FOUR TOOLS before installing TheBench.

 1. <a href="https://www.python.org/">Python 3.8 upwards</a>.
+TheBench's grammar editing tools are written in python.
 I recommend stable versions.

 2. <a href="https://pip.pypa.io/en/stable/installation/">pip</a>.
 This is the maintainer of python libraries that we need.